Shajar87/Project_Portfolio/Zomato Restaurants readme.md

 1. Dropped some irrelevant columns from the dataset.
 2. Renamed some columns for of making the analysis easier.
 3. Filled NAN values with mean of the column.
-- Finally, exploratory data analysis to find answers to e.g.
+- Exploratory data analysis e.g.
 1. Locations which are best under Rs.
 1000 budget for 2 persons.
 2. Plotted heatmap to show correlation between the .
 3. Location which has most number of restuarants.